Brenda Blethyn: 1996–2003: Film breakthrough and acclaim

 Blethyn's last film of 1998 was Little Voice opposite Jane Horrocks and Michael Caine.
-Cast against type, she played a domineering yet needy fish factory worker who has nothing but contempt for her shy daughter and lusts after a local showbiz agent.
+Cast against type, she played a domineering yet needy fish factory worker, who has nothing but contempt for her shy daughter and lusts after a local showbiz agent.
 A breakaway from the kind at heart roles Blethyn had previously played, it was the character's antipathy that attracted the actress to accept the role of Mari: "I have to understand why she is the way she is.
 She is a desperate woman, but she also has an optimistic take on life which I find enviable.
 Whilst I don't approve of her behaviour, there is a reason for it and it was my job to work that out."
 Both Blethyn's performance and the film received rave reviews, and the following year, she was again Oscar nominated, this time for Best Supporting Actress for her performance.
+Blethyn's first film of 2000 was the indie comedy Saving Grace with Craig Ferguson.
+Blethyn played a middle-aged newly widowed woman who is faced with the prospect of financial ruin and turns to growing marijuana under the tutelage of her gardener to save her home.
+Her performance in the film received favourable reviews; Peter Travers wrote for Rolling Stone: "It's Blethyn's solid-gold charm [that] turns Saving Grace into a comic high."
+The following year, Blethyn received her third Golden Globe nomination for her role in the film, which grossed an unexpected $24 million worldwide.
+That same year, she also had a smaller role in the short comedy Yes You Can.